qms-design-control

 The Documentation Trap

 Most companies treat design controls as a documentation exercise.
 Requirements go in a Word document.
 Design outputs go in another Word document.
-A traceability matrix in Excel links them together—manually updated when someone remembers.
+A traceability matrix in Excel links them together.
+Manually updated when someone remembers.
 Verification protocols are written, executed, and filed.
 The Design History File is assembled before audits by someone who wasn't involved in the development, pulling documents from shared drives and hoping nothing is missing.

 This approach creates the illusion of control.
 Documents exist.
 Signatures exist.
 But the connections are fragile.
 When requirements change, does someone update the traceability matrix?
 When verification protocols are written, does anyone check that every requirement has a corresponding test?
 When the DHF is compiled, does anyone verify it's complete?